- This story is regularly updated for relevance. Last updated: May 12, 2021

-International tourist destinations like the Great Barrier Reef, the Eiffel Tower, and the Great Wall of China saw temporary closures over the last 11 months.
+International tourist destinations like the Great Barrier Reef, the Eiffel Tower, and the Great Wall of China saw temporary closures since the pandemic began.
 Many tourist destinations have started to reopen at limited capacity, and so has the European Union for Americans, and for the first time since the COVID-19 pandemic began Machu Picchu is open to tourists.

 The famous Peruvian archaeological site reopened at 30% capacity on Nov.
 1, and tickets for visits through November 14 sold out within two days, according to Adios Adventure Travel cofounder Jacquie Whitt.

 Machu Picchu opened in November 2020 in a limited capacity, with COVID-19 restrictions in place.
 The site hosted up to 5,000 daily visitors pre-pandemic, allowed only 675 visitors per day during the pandemic.

 Machu Picchu was awarded a “Safe Travels” stamp by the World Travel and Tourism Council (WTTC) for its safety protocols.
 The “Safe Travels” stamp is awarded to tourist destinations that meet a global standard of health and safety protocols by the WTTC.